 What are Current Standards?

-Presently, the American Society of Testing and Materials (ASTM) states that sound from toys not exceed 85 dB at 50 cm from the toy.
+Presently, the American Society of Testing and Materials (ASTM) states that sound not exceed 85 dB at 50 cm from the toy.
 This standard comes under some scrutiny, however, because the testing isn’t based on how a child plays with the toy in the real world.
 The SHA states, “Toys should be tested based on how a child would play with it, not how an adult would play with it.”
 Another criticism of the ASTM standards for testing, is the toys are measured by OSHA and military noise level limits for adults.
 Keep this in mind while shopping this season.
 Children are not likely to keep their toys 50 cm (nearly 20 inches) away from their ears.

 How Loud is Too Loud?